rjimmy2512/201code/README.md

 ___Thank you.
 Hope to see you ahead!___

 August 15th, 2019
-As a developper, I would like to strech my skills by upodatinf my site and make it "About Me" where i updated it with more information related to me. i have also added Top Ten list to the bottom of my About Me page with an ordered list in HTML, for instance,**my Top Ten Favorite Gospel songs** including links to their youtube videos. ***See You Soon***
+As a developper, I would like to strech my skills by updating my site and make it "About Me" where i updated it with more information related to me. i have also added Top Ten List of My Favorite Gospel Songs at the bottom of the page including their youtube videos. ***See You Soon***